 Reason Why Oil Tankers Have Less Freeboard Than Other

-The term freeboard stands for the distance between the upper deck and waterline.
-It’s the most important aspect of ships safety under volatile weather condition.
+The term freeboard stands for the distance between the upper deck and the waterline.
+It’s the most important aspect of ship safety under volatile weather conditions.

 In general ships with higher freeboard provide better stability in bad weather with extra reserve buoyancy.

 This is why all seagoing vessel needs to maintain minimum freeboard assigned by the ICLL to designated ship type.